What is forest school?

 - Entitled to develop a strong, positive relationship with their natural world

-We are lucky to have our Forest School site on the school premises which allows easy access
+We are lucky to have our Forest School site on the school premises which allows easy access and a vast range of opportunities for learning and exploration.

 How children are kept safe?

 There is a high ratio of adults to children in Forest School.
-(At least 1 adult to six children.)

 How can you help?